ExpressionEngine/ExpressionEngine-User-Guide/CONTRIBUTING.md

 Push your changes to your fork of the repository, and when you're done, [send us a pull request](https://help.github.com/articles/using-pull-requests).

 We'll take a look at your pull request, make sure everything looks alright, ask for any needed changes, and then merge it into the main code.

+## Style Guideline

+Please refer to [style_guide.rst](style_guide.rst) for samples and ReST convention standards used in the ExpressionEngine user guide.
+Please note that standard ReST renders will not be able to parse all of the directives, as many are specific to Sphinx.

 ## Reporting Issues